MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

    > [!div class="mx-imgBorder"]
    > ![Hierarchy icon](media/grid-row-hierarchy-icon.png "Hierarchy icon")

-You can also optne primary field and lookup fields in new tab or windows.
+You can also open primary field and lookup fields in new tab or windows.

    > [!div class="mx-imgBorder"]
    > ![Open in a new window](media/newtab.png "[Open in a new window")